feecat/XMC4300_Motor_Controller/README.md

 The Enable is Config.0, its just connect to P0.0, not global enable signal.
 The SmoothTime is Config.16~Config.31, Smooth Enable is Config.2, Im not sure...

+## Prices
+Normally we can got a ethercat step driver by 600 rmb.
+But we can got a pulse step driver by 100 rmb.
+In servo driver its take more cost in ethercat protocol.
+So just use this controller to control pulse driver at simple use.

 ## Hardware
 There need XMC4300_EtherCAT_CoreBoard and XMC4300_Motor_Controller, And one or more step motor driver.
 More information is in construction.
 Please see here later.